MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 How do I see the local and the incoming sites with only one monitor?

-Once connected, most systems running in single monitor mode have some sort of picture-in-picture that will show your local room in a small, moveable inset picture in one corner of the screen to help you frame your outgoing picture.
+Once connected, most systems running in single monitor mode have some sort of picture-in-picture option that will show your local room in a small, moveable inset picture to help you frame your outgoing picture.

 How do I play a recorded video during a conference?